 0.0 What is AMP?

-AMP is a console-based, optionally-randomising, whole-composition, trackless, optionally-scrobbling, classical music-oriented, gapless FLAC player, with optional support for a database and its related capabilities
+AMP is a console-based, optionally-randomising, whole-composition, trackless, optionally-scrobbling, classical music-oriented, gapless FLAC player, with optional support for a database and its related search and record-keeping capabilities

 - AMP runs on the command-line without a fancy GUI

 - It plays FLACs and only FLACs

 - It plays FLACs a folder-at-a-time, and it is assumed that a folder of music=a composition

 - Where movements of a work are supposed to flow seamlessly into each other without a break, AMP will do that

 - It will not display progress through a ‘track’ or allow interaction with individual tracks: you play a symphony, you listen to the symphony, not four ‘tracks’, individually selectable or repeatable

 - It can, if so configured, report what it has been asked to play to Last.fm, thus building up a remote history of listening (this is called ‘scrobbling’)